 Environmental Education Assistant

 Teach children and young adults about waterfowl, wetlands, and conservation.
 Help students in kindergarten through twelfth grade engage in hands-on, ecological and environmental activities with the goal of creating future stewards of our natural world.
-Part-time, November 2013 to May 2014.
-To learn more, click here.
+Part-time, November 2015 to May 2016.
+To learn more, check back in late Spring.

 Junior Duck Stamp Intern

 As part of its Education Program, California Waterfowl partners with the U.S. Fish and Wildlife Service to implement the Junior Duck Stamp Program in California.
 The objective of the intership is to schedule and present lessons to elementary students using the Junior Duck Stamp Program to teach wetlands, wildlife and conservation.
 The intern will interact with teachers, students and volunteers in a positive, motivating manner as a representative of California Waterfowl.
-This is a part-time postion from October 2013 to April 2014.
-To learn more, click here.
+This is a part-time postion from October 2015 to April 2016.
+To learn more, check back in late Spring.

 Summer Sprig Internship

 As part of its education and organization membership goals, California Waterfowl produces the Sprig Tales newsletter complete with activity pages, crafts, and wonderful waterfowl knowledge for our junior members, ages 12 and under.
 The main objective of this internship is to develop and create four of the Sprig Tales newsletters, which are four pages long.
 The intern may also assist with some education programming.
 The intern will be mainly working independently under the supervision of Sabreena Britt, Education Coordinator.
+The dates of the internship are variable depending on the candidate's summer school session, in order to receive college credits.
 Click here to learn more.